 These four models are not mutually exclusive and can also be adopted in a hybrid manner, based on the preference of each operator.
 Thus, we suggest that a realistic number of trust anchors will be fewer than three hundreds.
 The end result is a list of CA certificates, which can be exchanged among roaming partners or via a trusted third party (e.g., GSMA).
 For example, GSMA provides a Network Settings Exchange program, which can be leveraged to maintain the list of trusted CA certificates.

 This list of CA certificates needs to be provisioned into UEs as trusted anchors to allow UEs to verify signatures carried in the SIB messages.
+The following table provides the storage requirement of an ECC CA certificate of different key size and security level: